lehaanwar/OnlineRetailTransactionsDataset/README.md

 Importing libraries error 'No module named numpy'.
 I had to change the Python environment to Python venv.
 Another error I had was whilst trying to load the raw data.
 I later found out that I had downloaded and Excel file instead of CSV.
 To fix this, I had to install openpyxl on the terminal, load the Excel file and then save to CSV so I have both files in my RawData folder.
 I also had an issue with Git Commit.
 I asked AI to help and then fixed the issue by asking help from Vasi.
+The first hypothesis could be clearer, the reasons for higher sales in different countries could be due to many reasons.

 ## Development Roadmap
 * I faced a few challenges with getting my code to work, downloading the raw data, commiting on Github.
 I also ran out of time as I had wi-fi issues during this project.
 There was definetly gaps in my knowledge.
 I would like to better prepared, better organised and refresh my knowledge for future.
+I also had a few hypotheses I could have chosen that could have been more concise.

 ## Main Data Analysis Libraries
 OS